 A member of both the Humanities and Business departments, Blake Gage joined the Brentwood faculty in 2004 after a career as a management consultant and professional basketball player.
 A recent graduate of the National Coaching Institute (Level IV), Mr. Gage is often found in the gym working with anyone who shares his love of basketball.
 Following an undergraduate degree in History from the University of Western Ontario, Mr. Gage realized a life-long goal by playing basketball professionally in a number of different European leagues.
 Upon his return home, he completed his M.B.A at the University of Victoria with a specialization in Entrepreneurship.
 He worked locally as a marketing manager before accepting a position as a management consultant in the United States where he helped establish best practices for organizations in a variety of industries.
 After two years away, Mr. Gage and his wife, Robin, made the easy decision to return to Vancouver Island, raise a family, and allow Mr. Gage to pursue his passion for teaching and coaching youth.
 The Gages have two children.

 B.A.
-(University of Washington) Assistant Head Campus Life, Rugby, Basketball
+(University of Washington) Deputy Head Student Life, Rugby

-After working for 17 years at Shawnigan Lake School, as a houseparent, teacher, in admissions, as an athletic director and a rugby coach, Mr. Felix returned to Brentwood in 2001 and ran Whittall House until 2007, when he was appointed as an Assistant Head.
+After working for 17 years at Shawnigan Lake School, as a houseparent, teacher, in admissions, as an athletic director and a rugby coach, Marius returned to Brentwood in 2001 and ran Whittall House until 2007, when he was appointed as an Assistant Head and in 2017, a Deputy Head.
 No stranger to the Brentwood campus, Mr. Felix spent his senior secondary years as a member of Privett House.
 An enthusiastic member of the Brentwood rugby, basketball and rowing teams as a student, his fondest memory was that, under Jim Burrows' sage tutelage, he passed senior math.
-During his undergraduate years and since graduating from the University of Washington, Mr. Felix has travelled extensively, usually with sports teams as an athlete or a coach.
+During his undergraduate years and since graduating from the University of Washington, Marius has travelled extensively, usually with sports teams as an athlete or a coach.
 While doing so, he has visited dozens of boarding schools around the world, gleaning wonderful insight into the power of a boarding school education.
-Mr. Felix is a highly experienced and dedicated facilitator in helping to provide outstanding boarding school experiences for students.
-Mr. Felix also has extensive experience in boarding school administration, as a history teacher and as a rugby and basketball coach.
-He is extremely proud of his family, from whom he derives his strength and inspiration.
+Marius is a highly experienced and dedicated facilitator in helping to provide outstanding boarding school experiences for students.
+He also has extensive experience in boarding school administration, as a history teacher and as a rugby and basketball coach.
+He is extremely proud of his children and grandchildren, from whom he derives his strength and inspiration.